iterative/katacoda-scenarios/get-started/experiments/01-running-experiments.md

 In the [parameters and metrics scenario][scparams], we learned how to tune pipelines and compare their performance.
 However, when the number of parameters increases, it becomes unfeasible to keep track of the changes through Git commits.
-Because of this DVC introduced a new way of running and comparing experiments in repositories, without checking in them to Git.
+In version 2.0, DVC introduced a new way of running and comparing experiments in repositories without checking in them to Git.

 [scparams]: https://katacoda.com/dvc/courses/get-started/params-metrics-plots